JORDAN

 Lack of participation in agreements with binding commitments on data flows

-China has not joined any agreement with binding commitments on data flows.
+Jordan has not joined any agreement with binding commitments to open transfers of data across borders.

 Coverage Horizontal